How to Respond to “Hey” Messages on Bumble

 You’ve got a few different options here.

 One fairly popular approach is to respond with a “hey” of your own.
 There, now the conversation is permanent, and the ball is kicked right back into the original person’s court.
-It’s a bit passive-aggressive, but then again, so was that first “hey”.
+It may happen that you won’t get a response, but if you aren’t sure what to say or you’re offended by the initial contact this may be for the best.

 Another approach is to ignore the message and let the match expire.
 This doesn’t really help you in the quest to make meaningful matches and meet people, but it might help other people down the line.
 If someone sends out a lot of “hey” openers and gets unmatched as a result, they may reconsider their low-effort strategy and put a little more thought into their opening lines.